-- (4) The council may impose conditions on its approval for the connection, including conditions about the way the connection must be made. - (5) If a person connects a stormwater installation under a requirement or approval of the council, the person must comply with the requirement or approval, unless the owner has a reasonable excuse. - Maximum penalty-165 penalty units. - (6) This section does not apply to a stormwater installation for a property that is an airport site under the Airports Act 1996 (Cwlth).
+- (4) The council may impose conditions on its approval for the connection, including conditions about the way the connection must be made. - (5) If a person connects a stormwater installation under a requirement or approval of the council, the person must comply with the requirement or approval, unless the owner has a reasonable excuse.

+(6) This section does not apply to a stormwater installation for a property that is an airport site under the Airports Act 1996 (Cwlth).